 In this guide we will delve deeper into how we can explain object-oriented programming to a child.
 We will deal with the basics of object-oriented programming, its main principles and how to easily explain them to a child.

-The basics of Object-Oriented Programming
+The basics of Object-Oriented Programming (simple definition)

+What is OOP in simple words?
 Object-oriented programming is based on the concept of objects.
 In object-oriented programming data structures, or objects are defined, each with its own properties or attributes.
 Each object can also contain its own procedures or methods.

 Software is designed by using objects that interact with one another.
 This offers various benefits, like: